 Welcome to Year Three!
-This is the first year of Key Stage 2 where students become increasingly independent and have opportunities to take on extra responsibilities in their learning behaviours and in school life.
-During Year 3 children will refine and build on skills taught during Year 2.
+This is the first year of Key Stage 2 where students become increasingly independent and have opportunities to take on extra responsibilities.
+During Year 3 children will refine and build on skills and knowledge taught during Year 2.
 Some children will find the increased workload and higher level of work daunting, and may take time to adjust, however, once the routines and expectations are established children should be able to change pace.

 Children in Key Stage Two are required to be in lessons for longer and therefore do not have a daily afternoon playtime but will continue to take part in The Daily Mile with adults and other children.
-All of the children will also be involved in a Class Assembly, a class lunch and at least one performance during the academic year.
+All of the children will take part in a Class Assembly, a class lunch and at least one performance during the academic year.

 See the Curriculum page on this website (on the Learning and Teaching tab) for more information on Collingwood’s Curriculum and for a breakdown of what children in each year group will learn about in each National Curriculum Subject.